onlyhavecans/ReadItLater-Calibre-Plugin/README.md

 * Marks downloaded articles read with option at the top to disable
 * Shows timestamp on the cover under the date

-# Notes
-I have removed the Official/Original code I was posting here, since this fork has been merged into the official codebase, please reference the [official code repository](http://bazaar.launchpad.net/~kovid/calibre/trunk/files/head:/recipes/) for the source.